A knot Floer stable homotopy type

 which also respects the $\codim{n-1}$-manifold structure.
 As in the previous sections, using the linear ordering of the elements of $I$, it will useful to identify the first factor $\RR^n$ with $\prod_I\RR$ and to treat the second factor $\Pi_n$ as embedded in $\prod_I\RR$.

 Compose with the map $\Psi_n^{-1}\circ\psi_n\circ\pi$ from Proposition~\ref{prop:homeo} to get a smooth map of $\codim{n-1}$-manifolds

 Since the points $p_i$ are distinct, every non-trivial element of the symmetric group $S_n$ sends the subset $\jmath_I(X_I)\subset \RR^n\times\Pi_n$ to a disjoint subset, and therefore, the map from Equation~\eqref{eq:main-embedding} is a smooth embedding.
 To fit our requirements regarding embeddings of moduli spaces, we need to replace $\RR$ with $\mathring\RR_+$.
-Fix a diffeomorphism $f\from\RR\to\mathring\RR_+$, and consider the diffeomorphism Then we embed the moduli spaces by the map
+Fix a diffeomorphism $f\from\RR\to\mathring\RR_+$, and consider the diffeomorphism